godotengine/godot-docs/about/complying_with_licenses.rst

 ^^^^^^^^^^^^^^^^^

-If the game is distributed on desktop platforms, a file containing the license can be added to the software that is installed to the user PC.
+If the game is distributed on desktop platforms, a file containing the license text can be added to the software that is installed to the user PC.

 Printed manual
 ^^^^^^^^^^^^^^

-If the game includes printed manuals, license text can be included there.
+If the game includes a printed manual, the license text can be included there.

 Link to the license
 ^^^^^^^^^^^^^^^^^^^